 Bash Brothers: Jaune and Pyrrha show an early indication of this during the fight with the Deathstalker in Episode 8, using their similar equipment (swords and shields) in a very smoothly compatible manner.

 Battle Aura: As explained by Pyrrha, every human can manifest their soul in a way that creates this, blocking attacks and healing injuries.
-Word of God (via the director's commentary), confirms that this is why most human characters are Made of Iron—they're using their Aura to defend against injury.
+Word Of God (via the director's commentary), confirms that this is why most human characters are Made of Iron —they're using their Aura to defend against injury.

 Bears Are Bad News: Yang and Blake blow up two in Ep.
 6. Another one shows up in episode 14.

 Beauty Is Never Tarnished: Averted.
-That punch Weiss took from the giant suit of armor left her a scar* There is debate upon the nature of the scar namely here and here. down her left eye.
+That punch Weiss took from the giant suit of armor left her a scarnote There is debate upon the nature of the scar namely here and here. down her left eye.
 Make no mistake though, she's still very beautiful nonetheless.

 Berserk Button: Do not touch Yang's hair, as seen in the Yellow Trailer and in Episode 6.